- Department Overview

 - Faculty Resources

-The nursing program operates within the framework and endorses the mission of Walla Walla Community College by providing an opportunity for students to discover their potential and achieve their goals.
-The mission of the nursing program is to promote the art and science of nursing by developing professional, caring and competent nurses who are dedicated to enhancing the wellness of a culturally diverse population.
+The Associate Degree Nursing Program operates within the framework and endorses the mission of Walla Walla Community College by providing an opportunity for students to discover their potential and achieve their goals.
+The mission of the Associate Degree Nursing Program is to promote the art and science of nursing by developing professional, caring and competent nurses who are dedicated to enhancing the wellness of a culturally diverse population.

-Students enter the Walla Walla Community College Nursing Program with diverse backgrounds.
+Students enter the Walla Walla Community College Associate Degree Nursing Program with diverse backgrounds.
 Nursing education is a progressive process that allows students multiple entry and exit options.
 Through the educational process, students are socialized into the profession of nursing.
-At the completion of the nursing program, the graduate is prepared to perform in entry-level nursing positions in a variety of health care settings.
+At the completion of the Associate Degree Nursing Program, the graduate is prepared to perform in entry-level nursing positions in a variety of health care settings.

 Nursing practice is an art and science based upon the foundational concepts of caring for ones-self and others, thinking skills, professional behaviors and cultural awareness.
 Nurses provide the best possible clinical care when their nursing practice is evidence-based and patient centered.
 Nurses practice in a variety of settings to promote, maintain and/or restore the client's health as well as provide end-of-life care.